BT-Pluginz/VelocityPteroPower/README.md

 fileversion: '1'

 checkUpdate: true

+# How many Threads should be used to check the server status
+# The more threads the more requests can be handled at the same time
+# more threads = more resources used
+# restart the server so changes take effect
+# default: 10
+apiThreads: 10

+# print updated Rate Limit from the API response to console
+# default: false
+printRateLimit: true

+# How long the ping to the server lasts, to check if its is online, until it times out (in milliseconds)
+# default: 1000
+pingTimeout: 1000

 # This is used to check the server status to transfer players after the server starts
 startupJoin: